Energy Efficiency | October 1, 2024

 3. Control space moisture and temperature

-The ventilation system must supply clean air and other various equipment is responsible for a clean, healthy environment within whatever specifications the facility requires.
-The HVAC and mechanical systems for pharmaceutical or biotech facilities are pretty complex to do these things, typically formed of multiple components, and each of those components (rooms or equipment) needs a large amount of energy to run.
+The ventilation system must supply clean air and other equipment that is responsible for a clean, healthy environment within the facility's specifications.
+The HVAC and mechanical systems for pharmaceutical or biotech facilities are pretty complex.
+Typically, multiple components form the systems, and each component (rooms or equipment) needs a large amount of energy to run.

 Photo from a healthcare boiler installationPhoto from a recent healthcare boiler installation.